mmahsereci/mmahsereci.github.io/_projects/emukit.md

 category: software
 ---

-I am one of the original authors and co-maintainer of the [EmuKit](https://github.com/EmuKit/emukit) Python library.
+I am one of the original authors and a co-maintainer of the [EmuKit](https://github.com/EmuKit/emukit) Python library.

 EmuKit is a highly adaptable Python toolkit for decision-making under uncertainty.
 Its core components is an